Graviton (character)

 Graviton (Franklin Hall) is a supervillain appearing in American comic books published by Marvel Comics.
 Created by writer Jim Shooter and artist Sal Buscema, he first appeared in The Avengers #158, dated April 1977.
 Over the years, he has mainly opposed the Avengers in their various incarnations.

 Originally a gravity researcher, Franklin Hall gains the ability to control gravity.
 Corrupted by this power, he becomes a supervillain using the name "Graviton".
 He is confronted and defeated by the Avengers as he tried to destroy the facility where he did his original research.
 In subsequent appearances Graviton seems to struggle with control of his powers and often loses because of this.
 More than one storyline has depicted Graviton's apparent death, only for him to return subsequently through various means.
 He later becomes part of Advanced Idea Mechanics' High Council as "Minister of Science".

-Graviton has appeared in The Avengers: Earth's Mightiest Heroes animated series.
-Franklin Hall appeared in the Marvel Cinematic Universe TV series Agents of S.H.I.E.L.D. (portrayed by Ian Hart) in the first season.
-His Graviton identity (assumed by recurring character Glenn Talbot) also appeared in the series, portrayed by Adrian Pasdar, with Hall himself becoming an unseen entity trapped in the gravitonium that Talbot infused himself with.
+Graviton has appeared in Marvel television series, such as The Avengers: Earth's Mightiest Heroes, voiced by Fred Tatasciore.
+Additionally, Franklin Hall appeared in the Marvel Cinematic Universe (MCU) television series Agents of S.H.I.E.L.D., portrayed by Ian Hart, while the Graviton identity is filled by Glenn Talbot, portrayed by Adrian Pasdar.